getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 `If I want to cancel monthly billing, what happens?`

 Your plan will continue until the end of the current billing cycle.
-After this, you’ll revert to the base free plan, with includes a limited number of events and team members.
+After this, you’ll revert to the base developer plan, with includes a limited number of events and team members.